ansible-collections/amazon.aws/docs/amazon.aws.ec2_vpc_endpoint_module.rst

                 </td>
                 <td>
                         <div>List of one or more route table ids to attach to the endpoint.
 A route is added to the route table with the destination of the endpoint if provided.</div>
+                        <div>Route table ids are only valid for gateway type endpoints.</div>
                 </td>
             </tr>
             <tr>